BlueAndi/Pixelix/README.md

 3. [Upload/Update the software and firmware](./doc/config/SW-UPDATE.md) to the target.
 4. Verify that the LED panel topology is correct and you see the "Hello World" on the display.

 Note, that the LED panel topology and the display width/height can currently not be changed in the web interface.
-If its necessary, adapt first in ```./lib/HalLedMatrix/Board.h``` the _width_ and _height_ according your LED matrix.
-In the ```./lib/HalLedMatrix/LedMatrix.h``` file you have to change the member variable _m\_topo_ according to your physical panel topology.
+If its necessary, adapt first in ```./config/display.ini``` the _CONFIG_LED_MATRIX_WIDTH_ and _CONFIG_LED_MATRIX_HEIGHT_ according your LED matrix and change _CONFIG_LED_TOPO_ according to your physical panel topology.
 Take a look how your pixels are wired on the pcb and use the following page to choose the right one: https://github.com/Makuna/NeoPixelBus/wiki/Layout-objects

 # Very First Startup
 If the device starts the very first time, the wifi station SSID and passphrase settings are empty.
 They can be configured in two possible ways: